-Items of the financial statements are measured in the functional currency, which is the currency of the primary economic environment in which the Bank operates.
+Items of the financial statements are measured in the functional currency, which is the currency of the primary economic environment in which the Group operates.

-The functional currency of the Bank is the Polish zloty.
+The Polish złoty is the functional currency of the Group.

 Transactions and balances

 Transactions denominated in foreign currencies are translated into the functional currency at the exchange rate effective on the transaction date, and the result of such translation is recognised in profit or loss.